techleadevelopers/techleadevelopers/README.md

 I'm really into open-source and always excited about new challenges.

 <div align="center">
-  <i>Open to: Senior Engineering Roles • Technical Leadership • Startup Advisory</i>
+  <i>Open to: Engineering Roles • Technical Leadership • Startup Advisory</i>
 </div>

 <br/>